adityjoshi/obsidian/Post.md

 So, in this scenario, because the New York server is down, users are automatically redirected to the Los Angeles server, which is still operational and can serve their requests.

 I keep on sharing my learning and knowledge, so if it sparks your curiosity, then follow along.
 And as always, it will be no-fluff; just engineering.

+# What is Web Hooks
+Whenever we make any changes to a GitHub repository, a notification email is automatically sent out to relevant recipients.
+So here is a quick gist explaining how we get these mails.

+A WebHook is an HTTP-based callback function that allows lightweight, event-driven communication between 2 APIs.
+They are essentially HTTP callbacks that are triggered by specific events happening in another application or service.
+When an event occurs, the source application sends an HTTP POST payload to a predefined URL (the web hook URL) with relevant data about the event.
+The receiving application can then process this data and take appropriate actions.

+In GitHub, web hooks are commonly used to trigger actions whenever certain events occur, such as pushing new code, opening an issue, or creating a pull request.
+This enables automation and integration with other systems.

+When you make changes to a repository and a web hook is set up to trigger on those changes, here's a simplified explanation of how a mail can be sent:

+1  Change in Repository : Let's say you push new code to a GitHub repository.

+2 Web hook Triggered : GitHub detects this event (pushing new code) and triggers the web hook associated with that repository.

+3 HTTP POST Request: GitHub sends an HTTP POST request to the web hook URL configured for that repository.
+This request contains information about the event, such as the type of event (e.g., push), details of the commits made, which branch affected, etc.

+4 Receiving Server : The HTTP POST request is then sent to the URL endpoint specified in the web hook.
+The receiving application or service listens for incoming requests at this endpoint.

+5 Processing the Payload : The receiving server processes the payload of the POST request.
+In this case, it might parse the information to understand what changes were made, who made them, and any other relevant details.

+6 Sending Email : Based on the information extracted from the payload, the server can then trigger an action, such as sending an email.
+For example, it will compose an email notifying relevant folks about the changes made to the repository, including details like the commits pushed and the branch affected.

+Web hooks provide a flexible and efficient way for applications and services to communicate and stay synchronised in real-time, enabling seamless integration and automation of workflows.